rancher/fleet-docs/docs/oci-storage.md

   ociRegistrySecret: ocistorage
 ```

-To define OCI Secret, you must create an oci-secret.yaml file
+To define OCI Secret, you can create an oci-secret.yaml file

 ```yaml
 apiVersion: v1